arozx/arozx/README.md

 # Hi, I'm Jack Cooke! 👋

 Welcome to my GitHub profile!
-I'm a final-year A-Level student with over a decade of coding experience specializing in backend development, reverse engineering, and cybersecurity.
+I'm a final-year A-level student with over a decade of coding experience specializing in backend development, reverse engineering, and cybersecurity.
 Here’s a bit more about me and my work:

 ## 🔑 Key Skills
 - **Languages:** Python, Java, C, JavaScript